MakerFaireOrlando/mfo-static-website/_exhibits/2023-biscuit.md

 exhibit-id: 22R-12
 exhibit-zone: "Robot Ruckus (Spirit Building)"
 space-number: Unassigned
-description: "1 pound bit with a horizontal spiner with a ar 500 steel blade "
+description: "1-pound bot with a horizontal spinner and an AR 500 steel blade. "
-description-long: "A one pound bot with a horizontal spiner with a ar 500 steel blade with abs chassis with titanium armor "
+description-long: "A one-pound bot with a horizontal spinner, and an AR 500 steel blade.
+This bot has an ABS chassis with titanium armor. "
 image: /assets/images/exhibit-images/22R-12-exhibit-biscuit-20230705-194735-large.jpg
 image-primary:
   small: /assets/images/exhibit-images/22R-12-exhibit-biscuit-20230705-194735-small.jpg